Richard Kahlenberg

-Richard D. Kahlenberg (born June 8, 1963) is an American writer who has written about a variety of education, labor and housing issues.
+Richard D. Kahlenberg (born June 8, 1963) is an American researcher and writer who has written about a variety of education, labor and housing issues.

-An education and housing policy consultant, he is also a senior fellow at the Progressive Policy Institute, a nonresident scholar at Georgetown University's McCourt School of Public Policy, and a professorial lecturer at George Washington University's Trachtenberg School of Public Policy and Public Administration.
+Kahlenberg is Director of the American Identity Project and Director of Housing Policy at the Progressive Policy Institute, and a professorial lecturer at George Washington University's Trachtenberg School of Public Policy and Public Administration.

-The author or editor of 18 books, he has been called “the intellectual father of the economic integration movement” in K–12 schooling and “arguably the nation’s chief proponent of class-based affirmative action in higher education admissions.”
-He is also an authority on housing segregation, teachers’ unions, charter schools, community colleges, and labor organizing.
+The author or editor of 20 books, Richard D. Kahlenberg has been described as “the intellectual father of the economic integration movement” in K–12 education and “arguably the nation’s chief proponent of class-based affirmative action in higher education admissions.”
+He has also written extensively on housing, teachers’ unions, charter schools, community colleges, and labor organizing.